Roo-Amadou-CS-Comps/Main/README.md

 2. Run `runme.sh`.
 This will automatically create and run the Docker container.
 Expect this process to take at least 45 seconds - the server has a lot of prerequisite packages to download, install, and configure.
     * After running the server, you can re-run the container creation by running `docker run -it -p 80:80 target_server /bin/bash` or by finding the container's ID and re-running it.
 3. You'll be dropped into a bash shell after the script is done running. **Note: exiting the shell environment will also stop the container.** To interact with the server while it is running, open another shell terminal.
 The server default accessible from your localhost at port 80.
+4. If you are unable to access the webpages after startup, run `/start.sh`, which will restart both Apache and nginx.

 ## License